The objectives of Queen's staffing policies and procedures for general staff positions are to:

 The job interview further allows the hiring department to assess the selected candidates' job suitability.
 The interview is comprised of a set of questions, based on the selection criteria, which should be posed to all candidates.
 This will allow hiring departments to consistently assess all interviewed candidates.
 Hiring departments should ensure all questions are job-related and be aware of biases which may be attributed to cultural differences.

 Human Resources normally arranges interviews between qualified candidates and the department, unless the department requests otherwise.
-In the event that an individual department wishes to make the arrangements, it should remember to give candidates as much notice as possible, clear instructions on the time, location and the person to contact, names of other interviewers, and any further information relating to testing procedures, presentations, etc. The interview schedule should be provided to the appropriate Employment Officer in Human Resources.
+In the event that an individual department wishes to make the arrangements, it should remember to give candidates as much notice as possible, clear instructions on the time, location and the person to contact, that accommodations for disabilities throughout the recruitment, assessment and selection process are available upon request, names of other interviewers, and any further information relating to testing procedures, presentations, etc. The interview schedule should be provided to the appropriate HR Advisor in Human Resources.

 It is highly recommended that several individuals participate in any selection process.
 Three individuals are viewed as the desired minimum with more for higher level positions.
-There should be a balance of individuals including males, females and possibly members from designated employment equity groups (i.e., racial minorities, aboriginal peoples, and persons with disabilities).
+There should be a balance of individuals including, where practical to do so, members from equity-seeking groups (i.e., women, Aboriginal persons, persons with disabilities, and persons of any sexual orientation or gender identity).
 Information on the interview process, including sample assessment forms, can be obtained through Human Resources.

 Staff from Human Resources may participate on selection committees at the invitation of the department to provide advice and guidance on candidate evaluation, interview techniques and relevant legislation.
 It is particularly advised that a member of the Human Resources Department be invited to participate in selection committees for positions in grades 8 and above.